Stents

 Recovery

-• Follow your healthcare provider’s directions for medicines.
-You will need to take medicines to prevent a blood clot from forming in the stent.
-You may need to take other medicines as well.
+• Take your medicines according to your provider’s directions.
+You may need to take medicines to prevent complications.
+For example, antiplatelet medicines can help stop a blood clot from forming in a coronary stent.

 • Resume normal physical activity and return to work when your provider says it’s okay.
 For most people, this can happen within a few days to a week.

 • Make a follow-up appointment.
-Your provider will need to check on your progress and make sure there are no problems.
+Your provider will want to check on your progress and make sure there are no problems.

 Possible risks of the stenting procedure